AI-Maker-Space/Interactive-Dev-Environment-for-LLM-Development/README.md

 Name your access token, change the role to write, and click `Generate a token`
 ![Screenshot 2023-08-29 at 6 16 58 PM](https://github.com/AI-Maker-Space/LLMOps-Dev-101/assets/37101144/b9ae1590-1541-497d-a54a-1188438844b8)

 Copy the token and save it for later use.
 We will use this token several times in deploying projects.
-Please do not lose this token or you will need to generate a new one
+If you lose this token, you can always go back to your token's page and view the token.

 ![Screenshot 2023-08-29 at 6 17 29 PM](https://github.com/AI-Maker-Space/LLMOps-Dev-101/assets/37101144/5fa285fa-d2ef-4308-b713-fb7384a53516)